 |

-Taking a small subset of the aforementioned functions and runtime parameters, this next scenario demonstrates how one can compress everything from individual chunks to setting a comprehensive policy for a table based on the chunk age that has been created under normal production conditions.
+Taking a small subset of the aforementioned functions and runtime parameters, this next scenario demonstrates how one can compress everything from individual chunks to setting a comprehensive policy for a table based on chunk age under normal production conditions.

-Table compression is one of those features best labeled under the category of the killer feature.
-What’s especially cool is one can not only reduce space consumption but query and perform DML operations on a hyper table too.
+Table compression is one of those features best labeled as a killer feature.
+What is especially useful is that one can not only reduce space consumption but also query and perform DML operations on a hypertable.

 |